tbonaciUW/EEP_520_Winter2022/week7/Lecture7_README.md

 }
 ```

-# Using Templates for Function Arguments

-template<typename FunctionType>
-...

-# More Info

-Further reading on lambda expressions can be found [here](https://docs.microsoft.com/en-us/cpp/cpp/lambda-expressions-in-cpp?view=vs-2017).

 # Associative Containers

 Associative containers are different from sequential containers in that they index the container with keys, kind of like a `struct`, dictionary, or database.
 The associative containers defined in the STL are 'map', 'set', 'multimap', and 'multiset'.
 We will focus here on 'map', which can be used to illustrate the main features.